smbeiragh/sanam/README.md

 Read More about BEM in practice in these [great](http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/) [articles](https://css-tricks.com/bem-101/) and [website](http://getbem.com/)

 ## Responsive
-Developing responsive website using pure media queries is not scaleable even in website with few pages.
+Developing responsive website using pure media queries is not scalable even in website with few pages.

 1. using pure media queries is not scalable
 2. final code is not readable enough
 3. designers and developers communication is not easy
 4. changing a breakpoint is painful

-To address this issues, Saname recommands use of name breakpoints and an API e.g. a mixin via a pre-processor languages e.g SASS.
+To address this issues, Saname recommends use of named breakpoints and an API e.g. a mixin via a pre-processor languages e.g. SASS.

 For example we can define a set of variables or a sass map as reference of named breakpoints and a mixin as API that gets breakpoint names or variables and writes media queries for us. we also can use libraries like